yandex-cloud/docs/en/managed-redis/concepts/index.md

 The main entity used in {{ mrd-name }} is a _database cluster_.

 Each cluster consists of one or more _database hosts_, which are virtual machines with DBMS servers deployed on them.
-Cluster hosts may reside in different availability zones and even different availability regions.
-[More about the geo scope of {{ yandex-cloud }}](../../overview/concepts/geo-scope.md).
+Cluster hosts may reside in different availability zones and even different availability regions. {% if audience != "internal" %}[More about the geo scope of {{ yandex-cloud }}](../../overview/concepts/geo-scope.md).{% endif %}

 * A cluster consisting of 3 and more hosts has automatic failover, because the hosts can take over each other's functions as the cluster's primary replica.